 RACE ON FOOT: 30 KM.

-The goal is located on the same beach in Punta de Malandar, where athletes are offered a first recovery refreshment and from there they move back to Sanlúcar de Barrameda where the rest area with food, drink, showers and changing rooms is located and massage service
+The goal is located on the beach of Punta de Malandar, where athletes are offered a first recovery supply and from there they move again to Sanlúcar de Barrameda where the rest area with food, drinks, showers and changing rooms is located. and massage service